bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 Malicious USB Sticks
 ====================

-A confidence trick used by certain hackers is the dropping of malicious USB sticks in public places ready for unsuspecting folk to pick them up, take them home, and insert them into their computer.
-Such malicious USB sticks, once inserted, can compromise your home network.
+A trick used by certain cybercriminals is the dropping of malicious USB sticks in public places ready for unsuspecting folk to pick them up, take them home, and insert them into their computer.
+Such malicious USB sticks, once inserted, will compromise your home network.

 Your should
 [never trust a found USB stick](https://threatpost.com/never-trust-a-found-usb-drive-black-hat-demo-shows-why/119653/).